nins-k/CarND-Path-Planning-Project/README.md

 **getNextLane()** - `Lines 211 - 260`

-    This method simply checks which lanes are valid to change to (adjacency) and which one is the safest (distance to nearest vehicle).
+    This method simply checks which lanes are valid to change to (adjacency).
+    It also determines which one is the safest (distance to nearest vehicle).
     Below is a snippet.

 ```cpp
 // If in left or right lane, check if moving to center lane is safe